-We welcome the opportunity to discuss a substantial change in your family’s status since filing the FAFSA and CSS Profile.
-Such circumstances include separation/divorce, loss of income, high medical and/or dental expenses (not covered by insurance), or a catastrophic expense.
+We welcome the opportunity to discuss a substantial change in your family’s financial status since filing the FAFSA and/or CSS Profile.
+Such circumstances include separation/divorce, loss of income, high medical and/or dental expenses (not covered by insurance), or a documented catastrophic expense.

 The majority of financial assistance is based upon financial need.
-The FAFSA (and CSS Profile for freshman undergraduate students) form collects data primarily on your financial resources for the previous year.
+The FAFSA (and CSS Profile for freshman undergraduate students) form collects data primarily on your financial resources from two tax years ago.
 We recognize that a family’s income is not always consistent from one year to the next, and that circumstances beyond a family’s control may inhibit a family’s ability to contribute to educational expenses.

 Northeastern makes every effort to work with students and families to discuss and evaluate changes in a family’s financial circumstances.
 We understand that many families have been impacted by COVID-19 as well as additional categories of financial hardship, including, loss of job or reduction in pay.
 With any potential change in circumstance evaluation, you will be required to provide documentation regarding the nature of the financial change, as well as the short- and long-term impact of these changes.
 We work in partnership with families to review and understand their change in circumstances.
 Our office evaluates appeals through the course of the academic year and leverage available documentation to perform the most comprehensive review possible.

 If you or your family have experienced a Change in Financial Circumstances, please complete the Change in Circumstance Form for the appropriate academic year.
 All Change in Circumstance requests will require the submission of supporting documentation, including current and prior year signed federal tax returns and W-2/1099 information.
 In addition to these required documents, you must also provide the following information, if applicable, depending on the reason for your appeal: